 The next steps in this line of research would be, we think, to develop less stylized versions of the model to be applied to specific cases of interest as well as exploring dimensions overlooked in the present paper.
 Among the applications one might want to focus on there is, for instance, political campaigning (where politicians exploit slogans and ideological cues to gain the votes of electors), marketing through product packaging (where firms exploit packaging as reference cues to manipulate consumers' belief on quality), the engineering of financial products (where sellers exploit product complexity to induce low elaboration by potential purchasers), or fundraising activities (where fundraisers exploits mood cues to induce donations).
 One dimension left unexplored, which however is likely to play an important role in real persuasive activities, is competition among persuaders.
 This would go along the lines explored by Gentzkow and Kamenica (2011) for the case of purely Bayesian persuasion and by Bordalo et al. (2013a) for the case of consumers attention.
+Another issue to be explored is the role of prices when persuasion is aimed at selling products, taking into account what marketing experts often stress, i.e., that prices are important cues for product quality.
+This would entail considering models of quality signaling through price, such as Wolinsky (1983).

 Let us conclude with a general remark.
 As a matter of fact, human cognitive resources are scarce and, as such, their allocation to alternative activities entails (at least opportunity) costs.
 So far and to our knowledge, only a few papers have explored the possibility of incorporating the cost of reasoning into models where agents have to take decisions based on the elaboration of information.
 As we noted in the Introduction, one important paper in this regard is Dewatripont and Tirole (2005).
-Another interesting attempt is the model of decision-making proposed by Dickhaut et al. (2009), where the informativeness of a signal (about the payoff associated with different options) increases in the effort that the decisionmaker puts in the observation of the signal.
+Another interesting attempt is the model of decision-making proposed by Dickhaut et al. (2009), where the informativeness of a signal (about the payoff associated with different options) increases in the effort that the decision-maker puts in the observation of the signal.
 Brocas and Carrillo (2012b) apply a similar approach to the modeling of how the human brain governs both memorization and retrieval of information from memory.
-The present paper adds to this list a further "piece of evidence" that introducing elaboration costs in strategic models of economic behavior is conducive of novel and interesting results.
+The present paper adds to this list a further "piece of evidence" that introducing elaboration costs in strategic models of economic behavior is conducive to novel and interesting results.
 More specifically, it shows that a principal who is interested in motivating an agent to behave according to the principal's will can exploit tools that are not available in standard models with unbounded cognitive resources.
 We believe that our investigation on the relationship between cues and elaboration efforts, and how this can be exploited by a principal to affect the agent's behavior, can also be understood as a contribution to the development of a behavioral incentive theory, along the lines of Benabou and Tirole (2003) and Bénabou and Tirole (2006).